-35. That the secretary of the Board of Directors should pay special attention to ensure that the activities and decisions of the Board of Directors take into account such recommendations regarding good governance contained in this Good Governance Code as may be applicable to the company.
+That the secretary of the Board of Directors should pay special attention to ensure that the activities and decisions of the Board of Directors take into account such recommendations regarding good governance contained in this Good Governance Code as may be applicable to the company.

-36. That the Board of Directors meet in plenary session once a year and adopt, where appropriate, an action plan to correct any deficiencies detected in the following:

-b) The workings and composition of its committees.

-c) Diversity in the composition and skills of the Board of Directors.

-d) Performance of the chairman of the Board of Directors and of the chief executive officer of the company.

-e) Performance and input of each director, paying special attention to those in charge of the various Board committees.
+- That the Board of Directors meet in plenary session once a year and adopt, where appropriate, an action plan to correct any deficiencies detected in the following: - a) The quality and efficiency of the Board of Directors' work. - b) The workings and composition of its committees. - c) Diversity in the composition and skills of the Board of Directors. - d) Performance of the chairman of the Board of Directors and of the chief executive officer of the company. - e) Performance and input of each director, paying special attention to those in charge of the various Board committees.